-2020 marks the 75th anniversary of Victory in Europe (VE Day).
-To mark this occasion, I have created a new history page looking at darts propaganda dartboards, and a look at British Intelligence MI9 involvement with PoWs escape methods with the help of the popular game darts!
+2020 was the 75th anniversary of Victory in Europe (VE Day).
+To mark this occasion, I created a new history page looking at darts propaganda dartboards, and a look at British Intelligence MI9 involvement with PoWs escape methods with the help of the popular game darts!
 During my research, I came across a board I have never seen before know as the Blitzkrieg Dartboard.
 However, I have no information other than ARP Suppliers apparently supplied it as a recreational aid.
 If you know anything about this dartboard, please let me know.

 To help, I have digitally reproduced the Blitzkrieg dartboard in the hope someone may recognise the layout.
 Please see below.

 War should never be glorified, in my opinion.
 However, it was within these years that darts became a global game.
 Although darts in the UK had existed for many years before World War One, it was soldiers stationed in the UK that got a taste for our beer and pub games.
 Darts, of course, was a big hit and many boards made their way around the world.

 War historians will also tell you that dartboards, along with other games and sports equipment, were used to smuggle silk maps, currency, tools, fake identification documents, and other materials to prisoners of war.
 In brief, MI9 was UKs Military Intelligence department responsible for the supply of such escape aids.

 MI9 was created on 23 December 1939 and was headed by Brigadier Norman Crockatt throughout its existence.
 MI9 aim was facilitating the escape of British prisoners of war (PoWs), and their return to the UK.
 They would train service personnel on escape and evasion techniques and help the morale of PoWs by remaining in contact with them during their captivity.